 Since then, Tyler has studied engineering, worked as a draftsman, had the opportunity to lead crews, own a business, and build a great reputation as a highly-skilled carpenter in the Killington mountain area.
 Tyler moved to Vermont in 2003 to teach snowboarding and has made an exceptional seasonal career out of that ever since.

 “I am married to my wife Soojeong, taught English in Korea, and speak Korean.
-I believe that the quality of what you do is remembered, the time you took to accomplish something.
+I believe that the quality of what you do is remembered, not the time you took to accomplish something.
 I believe you make your deal, do your very best, and karma rewards.
 As a teacher, I couldn’t be more excited to use my craft and experience to help students obtain skills and confidence to prepare them for a healthy, successful life.”

 Jeff Fowler, Class of 1976